tjblackheart/andcli/README.md

 It's possible to adapt the application colors to your preferred color scheme.
 To do that, update the values in the config file found under `theme`.
 Each color has to be a valid hexadecimal string (i.e. `#cc0000`).
 If there are errors parsing your custom colors on application startup, default values will be used instead.

+## Querying

+It's possible to use andcli without the TUI and query a vault directly: `andcli --query 'something'`.
+The result will be either a string separated by " " as in `<Issuer> <Token> <ValidSecs>` or, in the case of multiple/no matches, an error.

 ## Options

 ```text